 - Provides reliable authentication for healthcare and benefits processing

 - Has served in place of a visa for deployment to Iraq

-- Is recognized as an identification card under the Geneva Conventions
+- It is recognized as an identification card under the Geneva Conventions.

-DOD Chief Information Officer Dana Deasy, however, said in September 2018 that the CAC card is still a key component of the DOD security and will remain the “principal authenticator for the foreseeable future.”
+However, DOD Chief Information Officer Dana Deasy said in September 2018 that the CAC card is still a vital component of DOD security and will remain the "principal authenticator for the foreseeable future."

 DOD also said the National Institute of Standards and Technology's new SP 800-63 digital identity guidelines are central to normalizing identity management.

 In a recent interview (January 2021), DoD's Defense Manpower Data Center wants to include iPhone and Android devices and create a digital identity for its 8 million clients shortly.

 So, stay tuned.

 And in the meantime, don't leave your desk without it!